Ukraine separatists seize second provincial capital, fire on police

 "If they fail to remove the sanctions, then we will block access for EU representatives, and they won't be able to get to us.
 I will remind my guests from the OSCE about this," he said, referring to the European hostages.
 Nevertheless, he later met OSCE representatives and said they had made "good progress" in discussions on the release of the captives.

 Ukraine's authorities are struggling to find a way to evict the separatists, who also took a small town hall in Pervomaisk in the Luhansk region on Tuesday and a number of buildings in another city on Monday.
-Kiev launched an "anti-terrorist" operation in early April, but it has yielded little so far.
+Kiev launched an "anti-terrorist" operation in early April, but so far it yielded few results.

 The Russian Foreign Ministry said the EU sanctions would not ease tensions in Ukraine.